 English as an Additional Language (EAL)

 The school’s EAL Co-ordinator is Mrs Chuck.
 Support may also be provided by the Inclusion Manager.
 Numerous children in our school have a first language other than English.
-An EAL session may either be given during an English lesson for the Lower School, or during French and/or Latin lessons for the Upper School.
+An EAL session will be given weekly during an English lesson in class and there is also one small group session each week outside the classroom.
 Parents are encouraged to continue speaking to their child in their first language at home, as all academic research shows that children who enjoy a rich model of language in their mother tongue will make better progress with English acquisition later on.

 Special Educational Needs and Disability (SEND)